racheldean1/Math589A_Fall25_Assignment2/README.md

 Implement the PAQ=LU decomposition.
-The algorithm should perform partial pivoting with simulated row exchanges, using only a vector P and matrix A, which will eventually hold the L and U components of the decomposition (PA=LU decomposition "in place"; the original matrix A is destroyed in the process).
+The algorithm should perform partial pivoting with simulated row exchanges, using only a vector P and matrix A, which will eventually hold the L and U components of the decomposition (PAQ=LU decomposition "in place"; the original matrix A is destroyed in the process).
+The PAQ=LU decomposition performs row and column exchanges, so that all pivot columns appear before non-pivot columns.
+The column exchange is virtual, i.e., only the position of pivot columns is recorded in Q.

 The algorithm from the book should be modified to handle a rectangular matrix A.  Derive the algorithm by assuming that the rectangular